kennethgoodman/pythonClass/README.md

 Trying to implement these three sorting algorithms yourself would be beneficial.
 I did not pick these three for any particular reason, there are numerious sorting algorithms, these just happen to be the ones I picked.
 I encourage you to find algorithms you find easy to understand and even more so, hard to understand, and implement them yourself in Python.

+A good place to look would also be [here](http://www.sorting-algorithms.com)

 ##### Bubble sort
 You can watch a clip [here](https://www.youtube.com/watch?v=Ui97-_n5xjo) explaining bubble sort.
 If you look in the class file, three version have been implemented for bubble sort, it would help to look at them and try to understand what is happening.